1. Do I need a partner to enroll for a couple dancing style?

 3. What clothes/shoes should I wear?

 Clothes: Wear comfortable clothes.
 We recommend smart casual attire that allows easy movement.
 Please avoid tight or long skirts, ties, or anything too warm or restrictive.
+Men should wear a tshirt or shirt with sleeves – no tank tops and bring a spare shirt or 2 with you for when it gets warm.
+Everyone should have mints and wear deodorant.

 Shoes: Please avoid thongs, slippers, mules or open toe sandals.
 To start we recommend flat shoes or low heels that have an ankle strap and are secure around your ankles.
 Later on you can buy a proper jazz or latin dance shoes.
 Ladies: wear flat shoes for comfort or high heels if you are confident on them.